 Why Feed Oil?

 Oils may be added to the diet as a source of ‘non-fizzy” feed.
 When starch (typically in the form of grain), is fed to horses in large quantities, there is a risk of starch overload into the hindgut.
-This can culminate in “fizzy” behaviour, which can result in stressful and dangerous situations for both horse and rider.
-The risk of starch overload can be minimized by replacing some grain in the feed with oil, to provide energy.
-Oil provides a source of ‘cool’ energy, which is not associated with ‘fizzy’ behaviour.
+This may culminate in “fizzy” behaviour.
+The risk of starch overload may be minimized by replacing some grain in the feed with oil, to provide energy.

 Soy Vs Coconut Oil?